-This script allows the player to take direct control of any unit present in adventure mode whilst losing control of their current adventurer.
+This script allows the player to take direct control of any unit present in adventure mode whilst giving up control of their current player character.

 To specify the target unit, simply select it in the user interface, such as by opening the unit's status screen or viewing its description, and enter "bodyswap" in the DFHack console.